araobp/parking/README.md

 ####Physical configuration (Internet of Things)

+I use WiFi and 4G (e.g., NTT DoCoMo or SORACOM) to connect my devices to the Internet.

 Note that "Internet of Things" is about a network of things, not about a network of micro services: IoT is one of networking technologies.

 ![InternetOfThings](https://docs.google.com/drawings/d/1cZ3vfNn52rYJ7BJ9UhJnlSxFU-wls6IeM_7cZnppOFg/pub?w=960&h=600)